Anuken/Mindustry-Suggestions/README.md

 ## How do I know if you've read my suggestion?

 If it's been two days, I've most likely read it.
 I check this repository regularly - **yes, really**.
 It is not just a dump of issues that never get read.
 If I like something, I'll implement it.

+Some assume that, because I am not commenting on every suggestion detailing *why* I will not implement something, I am not reading these issues - *this is not the case*.

 ## Why I haven't implemented your suggestion yet